QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 -  The household consumes, supplies labor, and invests in physical capital

--  A profit-maximizing representative firm operates the producion technology
+-  A profit-maximizing representative firm operates the production technology

 -  The firm rents labor and capital each period from the